MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0401-Deploying cloud apps using Intune.md

 To following lab(s) must be completed before this lab:

-- 0101-Managing Identities in Azure AD
+- 0101-Managing Identities in Entra ID

 - 0102-Synchronizing Identities by using Azure AD Connect